gplynch/dublin_city_data/README.md

 * Allow semantic querying over the data.

-Inspired by a hackathon on Dublin City Council Data from Dublin Inquirer (counciltracker.ie)
+Inspired by the experience of a datathon related to Dublin City Council Data from Dublin Inquirer (https://www.counciltracker.ie/)

 # Process